 Content: Psychological, literary, sociological, and historical approaches to the study of religion.
 Readings by major theorists in the field.
 Practice in research methods, analysis, and interpretation.
-Designed to aid students in preparation of a prospectus for the senior thesis.
+Should normally be taken in junior year.
 Prerequisite: Junior standing in religious studies.

 DEPARTMENTAL SEMINARS